Dr John Colley, St John's

 Reviews

-review of James Bradley Wells, HoneyVoiced: A Translation of Pindar’s Songs for Athletes (London: Bloomsbury, 2024), in Translation and Literature 33 (2024), 245–51
+review of James Bradley Wells, HoneyVoiced: A Translation of Pindar’s Songs for Athletes (Bloomsbury, 2024), in Translation and Literature 33 (2024), 245–51

-review of Chris Preddle, Sappho: Songs and Poems, Translated from the Greek (Belfast, 2022) and Diane J. Rayor and André Lardinois, Sappho: A New Translation of the Complete Works (Cambridge, 2023), in Translation and Literature 32 (2023), 225–32
+review of Chris Preddle, Sappho: Songs and Poems, Translated from the Greek (Belfast, 2022) and Diane J. Rayor and André Lardinois, Sappho: A New Translation of the Complete Works (CUP, 2023), in Translation and Literature 32 (2023), 225–32

-review of Stephanie Burt, After Callimachus: Poems (Princeton, 2020), in Translation and Literature 31 (2022), 374–80
+review of Stephanie Burt, After Callimachus: Poems (Princeton UP, 2020), in Translation and Literature 31 (2022), 374–80

-'Quoting the Bard', Cambridge Quarterly 49 (2020), 96–101 [a review of Regula Hohl Trillini, Casual Shakespeare: Three Centuries of Verbal Echoes (London, 2018)]
+'Quoting the Bard', Cambridge Quarterly 49 (2020), 96–101 [a review of Regula Hohl Trillini, Casual Shakespeare: Three Centuries of Verbal Echoes (Routledge, 2018)]